 Payroll tax problems can be resolved but you must act quickly.

 Do you owe back payroll taxes?

 Scary, huh?
 This is a biggie!
-We know you didn’t do it on purpose.
-Life happens.
+We know you didn’t do it on purpose, life happens.
 Business downturns or unexpected bumps force you to make hard choices.
-Then you ended up in the dark place of having the IRS breathing down your neck.
-Something you never could have imagined when you joyfully started your business.
+Consequently, you ended up in the dark place of having the IRS breathing down your neck, something you never could have imagined when you joyfully started your business.
 But don’t worry, your payroll tax problems can be resolved.